 The House of Light would make an engrossing class read for upper junior years and beyond.
-As well as being moving and involving story, there is so much potential here for deeper reading and comprehension work.
+As well as being moving and involving story, there is so much potential here for more in-depth reading and comprehension work.

 This wonderful story brings a delicate touch to so many important issues facing us today: refugee experience, ecological problems and sustainability are all threaded through Bonnie and Ish’s story, along with loss, abandonment and bereavement.
 There is so much to discuss.
 Bonnie forages from the beach, and what she chooses is illuminating.
 Leather shoes are useful and valuable, even when not a pair, but discarded plastic is useless to her.
 What can the children infer from Ish’s drawings, as he is unable to speak of his life before Bonnie meets him?
 The ambiguous ending also asks to be explored through discussion or writing.

-Highly recommended, although caution is needed as this is a book of loss, hardship and difficult choices.
-Despite these dark themes, the resounding message is one of hope, and the belief that individuals can make positive changes and shine their own light in a challenging world.
+The House of Light is highly recommended, although caution is needed as this is a book of loss, hardship and difficult choices.
+Despite these dark themes, the resounding message is one of hope and the belief that individuals can make positive changes and shine their light in a challenging world.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.